-A big chunk of the off-market space is actually pre-foreclosed properties, meaning not yet advertised publicly.
+A big chunk of the off-market space is actually pre-foreclosed properties, meaning they haven't been advertised publicly.
 If you have access to a banker or a lawyer with grey privileged info, you have an advantage.

 Additionally, it can simply be a property that an investor is considering selling but hasn’t made a serious effort to dispose of or a final decision.
 A high offer might tip the scale and get them to sell immediately.

 Off-market deals are usually hot deals that investors are actively seeking out, for the obvious aspect of less competition and a quicker sale.

 Now that we understand what off-market deals are, let’s elaborate on why you should buy them.

 The name of the game with off-market properties is that there is less competition.
 Less competition means less leverage for the seller, therefore, easier negotiations.
 This makes the entire sale much faster.